wduquette/molt/notes/journal.md

             *   Like char_ptr's `skip`, but with assertion that we're skipping what we expected to skip.
             *   Can add it if it seems necessary.
+*   At this point, I think Tokenizer is ready for the list conversion.

 ### 2019-08-10 (Saturday)